 a) A test site fulfilling the requirements of ITU-R SM.329 [x3] shall be used.
-The repeater shall be placed on a non-conducting support and shall be operated from a power source via a RF filter to avoid radiation from the power leads.
+The NCR shall be placed on a non-conducting support and shall be operated from a power source via a RF filter to avoid radiation from the power leads.
 One of the following two alternative measurement methods shall be used:

 1) Field strength method measurement